gradle/gradle/design-docs/incremental-build.md

     - Add resources output directory via `sourceSet.getOutput().getResourcesDir()`.
 - Delete outputs if needed.
     - Retrieve all clean up strategies as one of the last things during the configuration phase.
     - Delete outputs for a strategy if needed.
 If output does not exist then skip.
-Render an info message to the console that indicates operation.
+Render a message with log level `quiet` to the console that indicates operation.
     - The delete operation is not represented by a task in task graph.
     - Failure to delete an output (e.g. due to file locking) will render a helpful warning message but not fail the build.
 - Cleaning the output works the same way when executing in parallel mode (via `--parallel` command line option or setting in `gradle.properties`).